calebmcquaid/tasq-cli/features.md

  -it(should display a welcome message after the application is started) -it(should gracefully quit the application when the "q" key is pressed)

+As a user, I should be able to add a new task using the cli -- INPUT
+- it(should display a menu of options for the user to pick from)
-As a user, I should be able to input tasks into the cli -- INPUT -it(should accept input in the command line) -- Mock stdin -it(should save the input when the enter key is pressed) -it(should display the tasks when content is available)
+- it(should navigate to the "add task screen" when add menu number is pressed) -it(should accept input in the command line) -- Mock stdin -it(should save the input when the enter key is pressed) -it(should display the tasks when content is available)